Tianliqu18/AffineTango/README.md

 ### No three in a row:
 That's a disjunction, not an equation.
-It carves an arbitrary subset out of the space rather than a subspace.
+It carves an arbitrary subset out of the space rather than a properly contained subspace.

 So phase 1 hands you a reduced affine subspace and phase 2 has to search it.
 Which, satisfyingly, had to be the case since the generalized puzzle is NP-complete (De Biasi 2012), so if Gaussian elimination alone finished the job we'd have a poly-time algorithm for an NP-complete problem.

-The actual algorithm is therefore: build `[A | b]`, RREF it, bail on `0 = 1`, read off the pinned cells, then backtrack over whatever's left using the two rules the linear layer is blind to.
+The actual algorithm is therefore:
+1. build `[A | b]'
+2. RREF it, impossible puzzle if `0 = 1`
+4. read off the pinned cells, then backtrack over whatever's left using the two rules the linear layer is blind to.

 You can watch phase 1 do real work as clues accumulate.
 Holding one given fixed, at 10